-Please note the Accounting Policies (which form part of the Core Financial Statements) are shown on page 123
+Please note the Accounting Policies are shown on page 113

 1. Expenditure and Funding Analysis

 The Expenditure and Funding Analysis demonstrates how the funding available to the Council for the year (including government grants, Council Tax and Business Rates) has been used to provide services in comparison with those resources consumed or earned under generally accepted accounting practices.
 This also shows how this expenditure is allocated for decision making purposes between the Council's Directorates.